 As health care moves toward paying for value rather than volume, the Quality Institute is working with a variety of partners, including the New York State Department of Health, to develop and implement meaningful measures of provider performance—measures that reflect a growing concern, for example, with primary care’s attention to prevention, management of acute and chronic disease, and cost-effective, appropriate use of services.

-Through a State Innovation Models (SIM) contract with the New York State Department of Health (Health Research Incorporated), the Quality Institute provides expertise, analysis, and strategic support for oversight of quality measurement, monitoring, and improvement for the Advanced Primary Care (APC) transformation program.
+Through a State Innovation Models (SIM) contract with the New York State Department of Health (Health Research Incorporated), the Quality Institute provides expertise, analysis, and strategic support for oversight of quality measurement, monitoring, and improvement for the state's Primary Care Transformation Program.

 Tremendous strides have been made in quality improvement and patient safety but health care providers need continuing support and resources to ensure safe and effective care within a value-based model.
 Quality Institute initiatives, individually and in partnerships, promote the systematic use of best practices in a range of care settings.
 The Institute’s Antibiotic Stewardship Certificate Program and Outpatient Antibiotic Stewardship Initiative, for example, anticipated and address a national priority of ensuring the prudent use of antibiotics across settings—not only in hospital inpatient care but in nursing homes and ambulatory care as well.